The Chancellor of the Exchequer has announced a package of measures to support businesses through this period of disruption caused by COVID-19.

 The main support mechanisms are listed below, but to find out more information, visit GOV.UK - about the government guidance to employers, employees and businesses[external link].

-The Government Business Support helpline provides free, impartial business support and signposting services to businesses in England - which currently includes business advice on Covid-19.
+The Government Business Support helpline provides free, impartial business support and help with contacting services to businesses in England - which currently includes business advice on Covid-19.

 The Government have made a series of announcements about support available to businesses in response to the Coronavirus pandemic: